viandge/conekta-woocommerce/readme.txt

 * Barcode sent in mail and displayed in order the confirmation page
 * Order Status changed dynamically once webhook is added in Conekta.io Account

 = 0.2.0 =
 * Added option for difered payments for 3, 6, and 12 months
 * Enable or disable difered payments from the admin

 = 0.3.0 =
 * Added additional parameters required for more robust anti-fraude service for card payments

+= 0.4.0 =
+* Added SPEI, Banorte.

+= 0.5.0 =
+* Added PHP 7 compatibility